-"In the Morning Express of Saturday, Mr disasterous to the country and to the Union, Brooks asserts that Col. Fremont received his education in a Roman Catholic Institute, in ary honorable exertion to prevent the election Charleston, S. C., under the late Bishop Eng- on trial for his life, for the murder of his other of James Buchanan who stands pledged to the land.
-Although opposed to the party which nom-inated him-in justice to himself and the memsame system of measures, and the same platory of his mother-I brand those assertions as utterly false from beginning to end.
-Born in contests for the Presidency, and are unwill-Charleston, I have known him from my earliest ing to recognize in any manner. a party exdays.
-He was my schoolmate for many years. clusively sectional, whether of the North or I was a member of the same Sunday School of the South, believing that such contests are class with him; and while he was a member' calculated not only to alienate one section of of the Junior Class, of Charleston College, he our country from another, but to weaken the was my most intimate friend.
-1 was standing bonds of our Union, and ultimately endanger within a few feet of him when he was confirmed in the Prote-tant Episcopal Church by the 5, Resolved-that it has become the duty of Bishop of South Carolina.
-I can vouch that all true Americans, in this era of trial and of he never had his foot inside of the Catholic Indanger, to re-study the great principles and stitute spoken of; and I am sure he never precepts, laught and practiced by the founspoke to Bishop England ir his life.
-He was born a Protestant, educated a Protestant, and promulgated by foreigners and sectionalists, has more of a Protestant principle about him than the editor of the Express.
+Some of the newspapers have started the report and it has been industriously circulated, with a view to injure the peoples candidate for the Presidency, that he is a catholic.
+"A lie will travel ten leagues, while truth is putting on her boots ;" but the annexed statement, made by Mr. Nelson, a gentleman who was raised and educated with Fremont, will fully arrest this falsehood.
+It was published in the New York Tribune of the 21st of July last, and is as follows :--- utterly false from beginning to end.
+Born in Charleston, I have known him from my earliest days.
+He was my schoolmate for many years. clusively sectional, whether of the North or I was a member of the same Sunday School class with him; and while he was a member calculated not only to alienate one section of of the Junior Class, of Charleston College, he was my most intimate friend.
+1 was standing within a few feet of him when he was confirmed in the Protestant Episcopal Church by the Bishop of South Carolina.
+I can vouch that he never had his foot inside of the Catholic Institute spoken of; and I am sure he never spoke to Bishop England ir his life.
+He was born a Protestant, educated a Protestant, and has more of a Protestant principle about him than the editor of the Express.